 The Seven & i Group proactively discloses traceability of products as an initiative to emphasize the safety and reliability of its products at all stages from raw materials procurement through to sales.

-Customers can confirm producer and inspection-results information for Foods with Traceability products on the IY website using a PC or smartphone.
-As of February 28, 2017, 229 items are handled under the Foods with Traceability brand, covering all fresh foods including vegetables, fruits, meat, eggs, and fish.
-Also, York-Benimaru has established a section called "York-Benimaru Products with Visible Production Areas" on its website, providing information on the production site, characteristics, production process, producers, and other aspects of the fresh food that the company has carefully selected.
-Customers can input the production number displayed the product label to display its production history.
-As of February 29, 2016, we are handling about 30 product items under this system.
+Customers can confirm producer and inspection-results information for Fresh Foods with Traceability products on the IY website using a PC or smartphone.
+As of February 28, 2018, 233 items are handled under the Fresh Foods with Traceability brand, covering all fresh foods including vegetables, fruits, meat, eggs, and fish.
+Also, York-Benimaru has established a section called “York-Benimaru Products with Visible Production Areas” on its website, providing information on the production site, characteristics, production process, producers, and other aspects of the fresh food that the company has carefully selected.
+As of February 28, 2018, we are handling about 30 product items under this system.

 SEJ’s Raw Material Production Record Management Framework